 The tie-breaker within each category is distance from home to school.

-All other 6th form schools are Academies and may operate slightly different oversubscription criteria for admission to 6th form for external students.
-They are as follows:
+All other 6th form schools are Academies and may operate different oversubscription criteria for admission to 6th form for external students.
+The individual Academies are responsible for determining admission arrangements.